 Sending him down to Carolina Beach for breakfast would also give us a bit of time to ourselves.
 The house had eight rooms that needed to be christened, and I planned on starting with the office.
 Surely, he couldn’t stay pissed at me if I gave him a welcome-home orgasm there, right?
 And if he did, then I’d have to bend over for him so he could claim his I’m-sorry-you-love-a-dumbass orgasm as soon as he’d recovered.

-Be on the lookout for the next installment to see what type of orgasm helps Hunter win John’s forgiveness!
+Keep reading to see what type of orgasm helps Hunter win John’s forgiveness!

 Comment below to let me know which orgasm you think will get the job done…